Teenage Drug Addiction & Recovery

 Parents used to only worry about children smoking cigarettes, while figures have dropped there has been a rise in vaping, despite the health risks.

-5% of youngsters in the US have also taken prescription painkillers.
 Taking these gateway substances, alongside drugs, alcohol and tobacco at a young age, can alter an adolescent’s natural brain’s functioning.
 Leading to addiction and abusing harder drugs in adulthood.

 What Drugs Are Most Frequently Used By Teenagers?